 The wisdom of the Queen’s words resonated deeply with everyone.
 They had been mesmerized by the elaborate artistry of the first dress, but as they listened to the Queen, they realized that the perfect gown was the one that was an ideal representation of their kingdom and its people.

-The Lesson: In learning, as in life, it is often best to forego the meaningless extravagance of distant contexts in favor of the real and personal beauty that already exists close by.
+In learning, as in life, it is often best to forego the meaningless extravagance of distant contexts in favor of the real and personal beauty that already exists close by.